You can learn how to transform your space with a $40 gallon of paint and these easy steps!

 Some people might think I’m crazy that I love painting a room, but I love the transformation that comes at the bottom of a paint can.
-Sure, you can paint furniture or a small craft project, but painting a room with a $40 can of paint makes a huge impact for a few bucks.
+Sure, you can paint furniture or a small craft project, but painting a room with a $40 can of paint makes a huge impact.

 I recently painted my office/guest bedroom.
 It was the last builder beige room in the house.
 After 4 years of trying to work in a room with flat beige paint, it was high time that I painted it a color that I loved.

 So, I did something I’ve never done before.